 by Dirk Craeynest - Ada-Belgium

-by Ada-Belgium in cooperation with Ada-Europe.
+organized by Ada-Belgium in cooperation with Ada-Europe.

 Ada-Belgium and Ada-Europe are non-profit organizations set up